-What to Look for When Buying a Car
+What to Look for When Buying a Car: Auto Repair Insights

-Deciding to buy a car is one of the biggest purchases you’ll make in life.
+Deciding to buy a car is one of the bigger purchases you’ll make throughout life.
 It’s certainly an exciting purchase, but the buying process can be stressful and overwhelming.
-Whether you are buying new or used, the purchase will come with a huge financial impact.
+Whether you are buying new or used, the purchase will come with a significant financial impact.
 It’s crucial to approach the dealership armed with a firm understanding of your financial situation, available options, inspection criteria, and negotiating tactics.
 There’s a lot to look for when buying a new car, but we’ve outlined some initial steps that can help ensure you drive away in exactly the right car for you.

 The Test Drive

-The test drive is a time for you to not only connect with your potential new car, but also gain some more valuable insights.
+The test drive is a time for you to connect with your potential new car and gain some more valuable insights.
 Listen carefully to how the car starts and take note of any vibrations or abnormal noises.
 While on the road, make sure the brakes and transmission perform optimally.
-Use this time to help determine the condition of the car and whether this is the car you want to be spending your daily commute inside.
+Use this time to help determine the condition of the car and whether this is the car you want to be spending your daily commute in.

 UNDERSTAND THE PAST AND PRESENT OF A USED CAR